 Dave Ramsey is a personal finance guru known for his aversion to debt.
 While I enjoy hearing Ramsey’s personal takes on the financial news and current events, I’m most entertained by hearing callers’ personal stories.
 Listening to anecdotes that run the gamut from divorce, death, losing a job, and trying to pay off tons of student loan debt from every corner of the country makes me feel very grateful for my own life and that I get to be a freelancer working a job I love that pays well.
 It also helps me stay focused on my financial goals and often keeps me from winding up in a store while on a walk!
 I also find it inspiring to hear stories of triumph about families with small children and one income buckling down and paying off debt, building up savings, and feeling relief once they get a handle on their personal finances.
 (In this article, I interview Ramsey’s daughter, Rachel Cruze, and other personal finance experts about how to reach your money goals.)

-In case you haven’t caught on, I’m a big fan of the personal finance podcast genre and have a few more finance podcasts I listen to.
+In case you haven’t caught on, I’m a big fan of the personal finance podcast genre and have a few more finance podcasts I listen to as part of my podcast for freelancers recommendations.
 I sometimes listen to financial journalist and author, Farnoosh Toorabi’s So Money podcast.
 She has interviews with experts (usually women) in the personal finance space and I find new, inspiring women to follow, businesses and books I want to read, and learn a lot about investing.
 More female-led personal finance podcasts I’ve been enjoying?
 Afford Anything with Paula Pant, who addresses smart money decisions to make to help you lead your best life long term, and The Financial Grownup podcast with certified financial planner, Bobbi Rebell.
 Although these might not seem like podcasts for freelancers and podcasts for content marketers at first glance, I’m a strong believer in having a solid financial foundation in order to run a successful six-figure freelance writing business.